offirmakes/Offir_BlueStampPortfolio/index.md

 1: Find an image, preferably not too complex and involving few colors.
 2: Download inkscape and load your image.
 Turn on edge detection for the image and save it as a svg file.
 3. Open jscut and load your svg file in.
 Set all measurements to mm, and create an operation.
 Select the engrave option, and download your file as g-code.
 4. The g-code file in its current state, does not have the commands to lift the pen up and down.
-Thus, open an editor, I used notepad++, and replace very instance of retract
+Thus, open an editor, I used notepad++, and replace ever instance of the retract command with M5 and M3S1000 of plunge (Ctrl H to replace).
+5. Then, simply enter the g-code into a grbl software.

 Challenges:
-While this process may seem simple, I did run into a few issues.
-At first, it draw a very messy and abstract version of my image.
-I was very puzzled as to why this happened, but then when I looked at the hardware I realized that the timing belt, the component responsible for moving the machine, was very loose.
-Turns out that I forgot to strap the timing belt to stop it from loosening out.
-In addition, I faced a small issue in which the pen plotter wasn't drawing the image in the middle of the page.
-This issue is very simple to fix as all what I needed to do was align the pen plotter a little to the left.
-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+Altough this process involved a lot of steps, I only faced one major issue.
+When I first ran the code, the pen did not lift up at all.
+This was because the g-code I gave it did not contain the commands to lift the pen, instead it just said retract and plunge in a comment.
+I fixed this by uploading the code to notepad++ and replacing these commands with the proper line of code.
+This is step 4 of the process.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**